 - "ILPs Across the U.S." - This interactive map provides a snapshot of current ILP policies in all 50 states and Washington, DC.

 - Using Individualized Learning Plans to Produce College and Career Ready High School Graduates - This policy brief explores how ILPs contribute to college and career readiness for all youth and includes recommendations for successful implementation.

 - ILP Fact Sheet - This fact sheet provides the definition of a quality ILP and an overview of research findings and best practices.

 Volunteerism and work-based learning (both paid and voluntary) can provide critical preparation for all youth as they transition from school into the world of work.
 ODEP and the Corporation for National and Community Service have collaborated to create policy guidance and highlight resources to promote national service as an option for all youth, including youth with disabilities.

-- Volunteering as a Pathway to Employment This report discusses the link between service learning and achieving competitive employment.
+- Volunteering as a Pathway to Employment (PDF) - This report discusses the link between service learning and achieving competitive employment.

 ODEP's apprenticeship initiative focused on increasing systems capacity to provide integrated inclusive apprenticeship training to youth and young adults with a full range of disabilities, including those with the most significant disabilities, and to utilize the increased flexibilities detailed in DOL's apprenticeship regulations, 29 CFR Part 29, issued in 2008.